mwatt/rails/guides/source/active_record_validations.md

 end
 ```

-By default such validations will run every time you call `valid?`.
+By default such validations will run every time `valid?` is called, whether
+it is called by your code or by Rails before the object is saved.
 It is also
 possible to control when to run these custom validations by giving an `:on`
 option to the `validate` method, with either: `:create` or `:update`.